-With it being Heritage Week there was a special tour inside the castle (usually visitors only enjoy the tearooms and gardens).
+With it being Heritage Week there was a special tour of the castle (usually visitors only enjoy the tearooms and gardens).

 We also got to see the drawing room and library, which are off the dining room through secret wall panelling.
 The castle, which has 100 rooms, was kitted out with the latest modern conveniences during Victorian times including a large kitchen and laundry rooms, which we got to view.

 Interestingly, the castle was the first private house to install a central heating system which was designed by the inventor from nearby Edgeworthstown, Richard Lovell Edgeworth.
-The Edgeworth family, including Richard’s daughter, the author Maria Edgeworth were frequent visitors to the castle, which she described in 1813 as been very warm.
+The Edgeworth family, including Richard’s daughter, the author Maria Edgeworth were frequent visitors to the castle, which she praised for being very warm.

 Tullynally Castle and gardens are well worth the visit, a hidden gem in Westmeath.